-Each year, the MDE OSE assigns a staff member to serve as the LEA's point of contact throughout the on-site monitoring cycle.
-Monitoring the implementation of corrective action plans and providing differentiated technical assistance to best support the LEA's needs may be provided by the MDE OSE program monitoring staff.
-A MDE OSE staff member will conduct a pre-on- site visit meeting with designated members of the LEA team to: provide an overview of the prioritized focus areas for the monitoring visit; address questions from the LEA in preparation for the monitoring visit; review the on-site monitoring protocol; and facilitate information gathering necessary for the on-site visit.
+Each year, the MDE OSE assigns a Program Monitoring Specialist to serve as the LEA's point of contact throughout the on-site monitoring cycle.
+Monitoring the implementation of corrective action plans and providing differentiated technical assistance to best support the LEA's needs may be provided by the Program Monitoring Specialist or other MDE OSE program monitoring staff.
+The MDE OSE Program Monitoring Specialist conducts a pre-on-site visit meeting with designated members of the LEA team to: provide an overview of the prioritized target areas for the monitoring visit; address questions from the LEA in preparation for the monitoring visit; review the on-site monitoring protocol; and facilitate information gathering necessary for the on-site visit.